 Image courtesy of HubSpot

 Next, let’s talk about the types of sales strategies.
 To appeal to as many types of leads as possible, you might use an outbound or inbound strategy.
-Here’s more info about both types.
+Here’s more info about both types of sales strategies.

-According to ResourcefulSelling, within the last year, a large percent of buyers (69 percent) were willing to talk on the phone with new salespeople.
+According to ResourcefulSelling, within the last year, a large percentage of buyers (69 percent) were willing to talk on the phone with new salespeople.

 Image courtesy of ResourcefulSelling

-The next type of strategy you might employ for more sales is inbound selling.
+The next of the sales strategies you might employ for more sales is inbound selling.
 Instead of cold calling, with an inbound strategy, you have both warm and hot calling.

 Developing a Sales Strategy